Mitchell – Foster – Young House: Phase 2: c1850 Addition

 The second owner, who ultimately lived on the property, bought it in 1847 and held it for forty-seven years until 1894.
 Most of the phase 2 and subsequent construction probably occurred during this period.
-During this timeframe, balloon framing was a popular and inexpensive technique for many farm houses in the 19th century.
+During this time-frame, balloon framing was a popular and inexpensive technique for many farm houses in the 19th century.
 Requiring no specialized skills, it utilized long continuous framing members (studs) that ran from sill plate to eave line with intermediate floor structures nailed to them, with the heights of window sills, headers and next floor height marked out on the studs.

 Surprisingly, balloon framing was not used on the c1850 addition, but rather a more complex method of mortise and tenon joinery that typically requires highly skilled workmen.

 The foyer, room 2, gable roof, and the attic were built to the right of room 1.
 The room 1 ceiling height of 8 feet was used throughout the addition.

 Framing - The vertical posts on the north and south side for room 2 and the foyer, built on an irregular beam base, were extended in length above the interior room ceiling to the top attic rail.
 The length was designed to match the height of the original room 1 roof.
 The vertical posts were long enough to extend about four feet above the ceiling joists.

 A top rail across the front (north side) of room 2 and the foyer and another across the rear (south side) of room 2 and the foyer tied the vertical beams all together.
 Each vertical post had a hand-made mortise at interior ceiling height to receive each ceiling joist, which had a tenon at each end.
 A wood peg secured each joint.
 The peg holes were chisel-cut with a square hole by hand, as opposed to round holes made with a drill, indicating construction in early 1800's.
 The pegs were hand-formed with an ax from small cut blocks of wood and sized to each hole.
 Additionally, vertical water saw marks marking are on the vertical posts.
 Neither the room 2 nor the foyer framing used nails.

 During the restoration, the removed interior walls revealed that one of the vertical posts was larger than others and had an unused mortise.
 This indicated that mistakes were as common then as they are now, and that the builder found a way to adapt and use all available material.

 Interior Finishing - The foyer and room 2 had interior wall, floor, and ceiling boards installed.
 Included also at this time was a wainscot in the foyer and room 2.
 Room 1 also had interior wall and ceiling boards installed for the first time.